Juan Bautista Gutiérrez: Early life

 Juan Bautista Gutiérrez Blanco was born on 14 June 1896 in the Campiellos village of Sobrescobio, Asturias, Spain.
-In 1902, Juan Bautista Gutiérrez’s father, Dionisio Gutiérrez, migrated to the Americas, while Juan Bautista himself migrated in 1911.
+In 1902, Juan Bautista Gutiérrez's father, Dionisio Gutiérrez, migrated to the Americas, while Juan Bautista himself migrated in 1911.

 Career

-In Guatemala, Gutiérrez began to work as a store-keeper at his father’s shop in San Cristóbal Totonicapán, with which in 1920 he planted the seed of Corporación Multi Inversiones.
+In Guatemala, Gutiérrez began to work as a storekeeper at his father's shop in San Cristóbal Totonicapán, with which in 1920 he planted the seed of Corporación Multi Inversiones.

 Because there was no electric power in the town, Gutiérrez also became a candle maker.
 He decided to learn accounting in the School for Commerce in Quetzaltenango.
 In 1932, the same year his son Dionisio was born, he was elected Mayor of San Cristóbal.
 During his tenure, he built works that improved the conditions of roads, drainage and water utilities.
 He introduced electricity in the town and built the bridge of the Samalá River that, after 75 years, is still in good working condition and actively utilized by the community.

 In 1936, Don Juan Bautista, together with another investor, created Molino Excelsior.
 He led and supervised the Gutiérrez gas station and the construction of Molino Excelsior.
 His workload grew because he purchased the Chevrolet car dealership and a few years later; in addition, he added the German Opel.
 Soon after, he purchased La Sevillana, a supermarket with products imported from Spain, England and Germany, and where he also sold the Spanish wines that he had been importing for years now.

 In 1967, don Juan Bautista, together with Alfonso Bosch, opened “Los Pollos”, a cafeteria that served a fried chicken made with a recipe that was very widely accepted by the public.
 Later in 1971, together with his son Dionisio, as well as with Francisco Pérez de Antón and Javier Iraizos, he tested other recipes and condiments and finally opened the first Pollo Campero restaurant, of which Dionisio was appointed CEO.

 In 1977, Gutiérrez, with the support of Francisco Pérez de Antón, Andrés Sedano and his grandchildren, created the hallmark company with decentralized management and devoted to the creation of new businesses, presently known as CMI.
 This would also be his final project before his death in 1978.